GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 1. Read in detail rather than prioritising quantity.
 Sometimes the more time you spend with a piece of writing, the more likely it is to elicit a profound response from you, allowing you to build a more developed perspective on a particular issue.

 2. Practice developing a personal response and opinion on a theme or subject.
-GAMSAT ® Section 2 requires students to display critical thinking and actively developing an opinion on what you read will help with this.
+GAMSAT ® section 2 requires students to display critical thinking and actively developing an opinion on what you read will help with this.

 3. Push yourself to expand your boundaries and look for views outside of your bubble.
 Not only will this offer insight into differing views and experiences, but it will also allow you to practice argument development.